Disclaimers: See Part 1

 "Shogun."
 Neji was stunned.

-The Samurai bowed to their leader as he entered the armory.
-He walked over to Gabrielle and the few men around her.
+The Samurai bowed to their leader, as he entered the armory.
+He traversed over to Gabrielle and the few men around her.

 "Are you willing to dishonor yourself, Neji?"
 Harukata queried vaguely.

 "Seems to me you were.
-For that, you are to scrub the top and bottom main deck until I decide further."
+For that, you are to scrub the top and bottom decks, until I decide further."

-'It'll take me forever to clean both decks.'
-Neji speculated.
+'It'll take me forever to clean both platforms.'
+Neji speculated bleakly.

 "Do you understand?"
 Harukata questioned.

-All the Samurai bowed and did as they were told.
-The Amazon wondered what Harukata wanted with her.
+Every Samurai commenced bowing and did what they were told, while the Amazon wondered what Harukata wanted with her.

 "I honestly don't know."
-Gabrielle responded.
+Gabrielle averred.
 "I'm not in a friendly mood at the moment."

 "Because of Xena?"
 Harukata inquired.